Cloudistics/REST-API/README.md

 curl -H "Authorization: Bearer [YOUR TOKEN]" \
      -H "Content-Type: application/json" \
      -X POST https://manage.cloudistics.com/api/latest/vnets \
-     -d '{"name":"New Vnet","networkAddress":"3.3.3.3","subnetMask":"255.255.255.0","defaultGateway":"3.3.3.4","automaticDeployment":true,"dhcpService":{"startIpRange":"3.3.3.33","endIpRange":"3.3.3.40","leaseTime":86400,"domainName":"Domain Name","primaryDnsServerIpAddress":"6.6.6.6","secondaryDnsServerIpAddress":"7.7.7.7","staticBindings":[{"hostname":"Host Name","macAddress":"08:62:66:2b:88:b3","ipAddress":"127.0.0.1"}]},"routingService":{"type":"Virtual Networking","vnetUuid":"23fe4063-fdfd-4210-8a72-8494f99b4cea","addressMode":"Static","ipAddress":"4.4.4.4","subnetMask":"255.255.255.0","gateway":"4.4.4.44"},"nfvInstance":{"datacenterUuid":"101552a2-e436-415a-a1cd-a11e5cb1e06e","migrationZoneUuid":"6c47337b-9ee0-434d-90a6-2743b1bcdf9a","flashPoolUuid":"0b9512cd-7e40-4fd8-a2c2-74189d6b57a3","vcpus":4,"memory":1073741824,"tags":[{"uuid":"fa527c37-3582-41e5-afcb-4b181b8e39aa"}],"categoryUuid":"a55bb4da-7cad-40cb-95e0-37db93c7aa5e","enableAutomaticRecovery":true},"firewallProfileUuid":"3625edfa-1d41-488c-bbdc-13d35bdeb9ae"}'
+     -d '{"name":"New VNET","networkAddress":"3.3.3.3","subnetMask":"255.255.255.0","defaultGateway":"3.3.3.4","automaticDeployment":true,"dhcpService":{"startIpRange":"3.3.3.33","endIpRange":"3.3.3.40","leaseTime":86400,"domainName":"Domain Name","primaryDnsServerIpAddress":"6.6.6.6","secondaryDnsServerIpAddress":"7.7.7.7","staticBindings":[{"hostname":"Host Name","macAddress":"08:62:66:2b:88:b3","ipAddress":"127.0.0.1"}]},"routingService":{"networkUuid":"23fe4063-fdfd-4210-8a72-8494f99b4cea","addressMode":"Static","ipAddress":"4.4.4.4","subnetMask":"255.255.255.0","gateway":"4.4.4.44","firewallOverride":"5a457cf9-f486-4514-bcc4-334e9bc0011a"},"nfvInstance":{"datacenterUuid":"101552a2-e436-415a-a1cd-a11e5cb1e06e","migrationZoneUuid":"6c47337b-9ee0-434d-90a6-2743b1bcdf9a","flashPoolUuid":"0b9512cd-7e40-4fd8-a2c2-74189d6b57a3","vcpus":4,"memory":1073741824,"tags":[{"uuid":"fa527c37-3582-41e5-afcb-4b181b8e39aa"}],"categoryUuid":"a55bb4da-7cad-40cb-95e0-37db93c7aa5e","enableAutomaticRecovery":true},"firewallProfileUuid":"3625edfa-1d41-488c-bbdc-13d35bdeb9ae","firewallOverrideUuid":"e17ccfb1-a4bf-4941-9e81-dd6eee73e29f"}'
 ```

 * **Notes:**

-  * The NFV instance for the vnet can be automatically deployed or manually linked.
+  * The NFV instance for the VNET can be automatically deployed or manually linked.
-    * If the vnet is manually linked, the user only supplies the name, network address, default gateway, firewall profile and that it is not automatically deployed.
+    * If the VNET is manually linked, the user only supplies the name, network address, default gateway, firewall profile and that it is not automatically deployed.
-    * If the vnet is automatically deployed, the user follows the following rules on which fields are optional or not.
+    * If the VNET is automatically deployed, the user follows the following rules on which fields are optional or not.
-  * The DHCP service must be supplied if the user chooses to automatically deploy the vnet.
+  * The DHCP service must be supplied if the user chooses to automatically deploy the VNET.
     * The start IP range and end IP range are required.
 All other fields are optional.
-  * The Routing service must be supplied if the user chooses to automatically deploy the vnet.
+  * The Routing service must be supplied if the user chooses to automatically deploy the VNET.
-    * The user must supply its type, either "Virtual Networking" or "Bridged".
-If virtual networking is chosen, then the vnet must be supplied.
+    * The user must supply routing network.
     * The user must supply its address mode, either "Static" or "DHCP".
 If static is chosen the user must provide the IP address, subnet mask, and gateway.
 If DHCP is chosen the user cannot supply these options.
+    * The external firewall override is not allowed when the routing service network is "VLAN", and is optional when the routing service network is "VNET".
-  * The NFV instance is optional but can only be supplied if the user chooses to automatically deploy the vnet.
+  * The NFV instance is optional but can only be supplied if the user chooses to automatically deploy the VNET.
-    * If the user decides to not supply it, it means the vnet is incomplete and they will need to deploy the NFV instance later to make it complete.
+    * If the user decides to not supply it, it means the VNET is incomplete and they will need to deploy the NFV instance later to make it complete.
     * If the user does supply it, then the datacenter, migration zone, flash pool, cpus, memory, and whether to enable automatic recovery are required.
 The tags and category are optional.
   * The firewall profile is optional and can be supplied for both automatically deployed and manualy linked vnets.
+  * The internal firewall override is optional and can be supplied for both automatically deployed and manualy linked vnets.
-  * The response will only include the action information if the vnet is automatically deployed and complete (the NFV instance information is provided).
+  * The response will only include the action information if the VNET is automatically deployed and complete (the NFV instance information is provided).
 Otherwise it will return a 200 OK response status that the changes were persisted to the database.

-### Rename Vnet
+### Rename Network
-  Rename a vnet.
+  Rename a network.

 * **URL**

-  `/api/latest/vnets/[VNET UUID]/name`
+  `/api/latest/networks/[NETWORK UUID]/name`

 * **Method:**